Brian Lobel

 Brian Lobel is an artist and scholar based in the United Kingdom.
-He is a Professor of Theatre and Performance at Rose Bruford College.
+He is a professor of Theatre and Performance at Rose Bruford College.
 His work has been featured at the Sydney Opera House, the National Theatre in London, and Harvard Medical School.
 He is known for his Live Art practice based in 'candid, personal interactions', and his work dealing with themes, issues and experiences around cancer.

 Life and education

-Lobel is originally from upstate New York and currently resides in London.
+Lobel is from upstate New York and resides in London.
 He studied with Holly Hughes at the University of Michigan, Ann Arbor.
-In 2001, at the age of 20, Lobel was diagnosed with testicular cancer while enrolled at the University of Michigan.
-This was a formative experience for Lobel, and much of his work ‘draws on his own experience of cancer treatment’.
+In 2001, at the age of 20, he was diagnosed with testicular cancer while enrolled at the University of Michigan.
+This was a formative experience for him, and much of his work 'draws on his own experience of cancer treatment'.
 He received his PhD in drama from Queen Mary University London.

 In 2017 Lobel appeared on the British reality show Come Dine With Me, ultimately winning the competition.

 Career

 Lobel has worked at universities throughout the United Kingdom.
-Prior to becoming a Professor of theatre and performance at Rose Bruford in 2020, he was a Reader at Chichester University and a Knowledge Exchange Fellow at the Central School of Speech and Drama.
+Prior to becoming a professor of Theatre and Performance at Rose Bruford in 2020, he was a reader at the University of Chichester and a Knowledge Exchange Fellow at the Central School of Speech and Drama.

-From 2014-2016, Lobel served as an Engagement Fellow for the Wellcome Trust (2014-2016).
+From 2014 to 2016, Lobel served as an Engagement Fellow for the Wellcome Trust (2014–2016).
 In that role he co-founded The Sick of the Fringe with Tracy Gentles.
-The Sick of the Fringe ‘supports artists and theatre-makers to get outside their comfort zones, to explore new and different ways of thinking and working’.
-It looks to bring attention to was founded in order to ‘connect art, health and social change’ and ‘challenge and fight inequality, inaccessibility, elitism and mediocrity in the arts.’
+The Sick of the Fringe 'supports artists and theatre-makers to get outside their comfort zones, to explore new and different ways of thinking and working'.
+It looks to bring attention to was founded in order to ‘connect art, health and social change’ and 'challenge and fight inequality, inaccessibility, elitism and mediocrity in the arts.'

 In 2019, Lobel published Theatre & Cancer, a text aimed at undergraduate and postgraduate students of theatre, performance and disability studies, that challenges conventional perspectives on cancer narratives in theatre by highlighting key works to reconsider 'cancer performance' beyond sentimentality and survivorship.